Universal Freezing Transitions of Dipole-Conserving Chains: Distribution of blockages and active bubbles

-Note that we \emph{cannot} directly infer the presence of a weak-to-strong fragmentation transition at $\nu_c$ for finite $d$ values just from the numerical evidence of a phase transition for $\overline{\rho}_t^{(d)}$ at the critical filling.
-Indeed, in finite-$d$ systems blockages and frozen sites invisible to the FES picture might exist, and states that end up in the same FES of the auxiliary system $\tilde{S}$ via the FES picture are not guaranteed to be in the same Kyrlov in the finite-$d$ system $S$.
-These issues are addressed in \cref{sec:weakFragNumerics}, where we characterise the weakly fragmented phase of finite-$d$ systems by showing that blockages of any kind disappear for $\nu>\nu_c$ and that typical states belong to the same Krylov sector, confirming the universality in $d$ of the strong-to-weak transition at $\nu=\nu_c$.
-However, it is worth noticing that the equivalence of the critical filling for the weak-to-strong transition and the $\overline{\rho}_t^{(d)}$ transition leaves space for conjecturing that type-1 and type-2 blockages might represent the main cause of dynamical disconnections also in finite $d$ systems for $\nu<\nu_c$, with other types of blockages playing a less central role.
+Finally, it is worth noticing that the equivalence of the critical filling for the weak-to-strong transition (see \cref{sec:WeakFragNumericsSubsec}) and the $\overline{\rho}_t^{(d,k)}$ transition leaves space for conjecturing that type-1 and type-2 blockages represent the main cause of dynamical disconnections also in finite-$d$ systems for $\nu<\nu_c$, with other types of blockages, intuitively expected to be rare at low fillings $\nu <\nu_c\le1$, playing a less central role.